-The volume of strategic reserve is determined in three steps (see Figure 3).
+The volume of strategic reserve is determined in three steps.
 The first step in determining the strategic reserve volume for a given winter consists of establishing various future states in which there is uncertainty surrounding the generation facilities and the demand for electricity.
-Each future state is established on the basis of historical data regarding meteorological conditions (wind, sun, temperature, precipitation) and power plants' unavailability (see below 4.1).
+Each future state is established based on historical data regarding meteorological conditions (wind, sun, temperature, precipitation) and power plants' unavailability.

 The second step involves identifying periods of structural shortage, i.e. times when the generation of electricity is insufficient to meet demand.
 To this end, an hourly market simulation is carried out using a market model for the winter period (from November until March inclusive).
 The market simulation is done for every future state established in the first step.
-This model is also used by RTE8 in its adequacy studies for France, by other TSOs in the PLEF regional adequacy studies and in the ENTSO-E Mid-Term Adequacy Forecast report.
+This model is also used by RTE12 in its adequacy studies for France, by other TSOs in the PLEF regional adequacy studies and in the ENTSO-E Mid-Term Adequacy Forecast report.

-The last step is to determine the strategic reserve volume considered necessary to meet the legal adequacy criteria (see section 3.3).
-An iterative process is used to determine the total strategic reserve volume (see section 4.3).
+The last step is to determine the strategic reserve volume considered necessary to meet the legal adequacy criteria.
+An iterative process is used to determine the total strategic reserve volume.